How evolvedMD boosted its bottom line by prioritizing healthy employees

-Skyrocketing demand prompted Children’s Hospital Colorado to increase mental health inpatient, outpatient, and day services by more than 50% by March 2022.
+When Children's Hospital Colorado declared a state of emergency for pediatric mental health in May 2021, it prompted the organization to increase mental health inpatient, outpatient, and day services by more than 50% by March 2022.
 Elsewhere, hospitals offer telehealth services to address children’s needs during and after the pandemic.
 The AMA recently hosted a Behavioral Health Integration Collaborative webinar where a pediatrician shared how her practice implements suicide screening and prevention efforts, such as leveraging screening tools for identifying suicide risk, providing ongoing care and follow-up, and more.

 These initiatives are thoughtful, valuable, and much-needed. evolvedMD is working to boost and bolster these efforts by integrating behavioral health services into primary care practices.
 With our enhanced collaborative care model, it is our goal to help more kids in need and give providers the tools necessary to provide life-saving care.